 How do I get my disability paperwork completed?

 The Medical Records Department will take care of having your disability paperwork completed.
 Please drop off your forms with your portion completed to the Medical Records Department.
 The department will make sure your physician completes your documents.
 Please allow 7-10 working days for completion of forms.
 Beaver will mail the documents for you if you wish.
 Blank state disability forms are available at the Department.
-If you have questions, call the Medical Records Correspondence line at 909-793-3311 x2359.
+If you have questions, ask for the Medical Records Department.